Slardardetenis/Rstudiostuff/README.md

 # Rstudiostuff
-Working with R. An Statistical Program.
+Working with R using markdown and shiny.